Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Introduction

-\item We explain how manipulations trained on one detector can work on another detector (\ie transferability) through our explainability-guided approach (\S\ref{sec:transfer}).
-Our explainability-guided approach shows that this transferability relies on the overlap features that have large AMM values between different machine learning models.
+\item We explain how manipulations trained on one detector can work on another detector (\ie transferability) through our explaina\-bility-guided approach (\S\ref{sec_transfer}), indicating that this transferability relies on the overlap features that have large AMM values between different machine learning models.

-\item We further explore the effectiveness of our proposed attack on improved machine learning-based detectors that exclude \emph{important} features while training (\S\ref{sec:revisiting_amm_with_improved_detectors}).
-Results show that AMM values can effectively measure the importance of features and the capability of flipping classification results.
-We suggest that machine learning-based AV products should consider using the AMM values to improve their performance. \end{itemize}
+\item We further investigate an approach to improve machine learning-based detectors through excluding \emph{high sensitive but less important} features during training (\S\ref{sec_revisiting_amm_with_improved_detectors}).
+Results show that AMM values can effectively measure the capability of features of flipping classification results.
+We suggest that machine learning-based anti-virus products should consider using the AMM values to improve their robustness. \end{itemize}

-To the best of our knowledge, this is the \textit{first} paper to systematically evaluate the weaknesses of malware detectors in a way that combines feature-space and problem-space manipulations with semantic explainability.
+To the best of our knowledge, this is the \emph{first} paper to systematically test the robustness of malware detectors in a way that combines feature-space manipulations with semantic explainability.